 Hawai‘i loves mochi.
-We eat it as a snack, bring it to potlucks, give it as a gift and a wedding favor.
+We eat it as a snack, bring it to potlucks, give it as gifts and wedding favors.
 Perhaps more than anywhere in the world, we’ve adopted Japan’s sticky rice treat as our own and evolved it.

 Pink and white chichi dango, liliko‘i cheesecake daifuku, even the nouveau ‘ulu-spice vegan butter mochi—Island-style mochi says as much about our food culture as it does about our increasingly entwined identity as a people.

 Now that spring is in the air, Girls’ Day themes dominate Honolulu’s mochi shops.
 Look for colorful pink and green treats (symbolizing cherry blossoms and young leaves) to mark the occasion on March 3.
 With this as an excuse to sample as much as we could, we visited five diverse mochi makers to piece together this look at mochi in Honolulu today.